Hydrar/vulkan-overlay/README.md

 You mess about with this at your own risk.
 I will not be held responsible for any system problems caused by this.

+These scripts currently do **no** error checking and may fail silently.

 ## To download

 Find a place to put the overlay and clone it, but name it *vulkan*, this is the name of the overlay, not *vulkan-overlay*.
 I